jhu-saw/sawOptoforceSensor/README.md

  ```
  crw-rw---- 1 root dialout 166, 0 Jul 27 16:44 /dev/ttyACM0
  ```
  + Then add yourself to the `dialout` group or whatever group has read-write permissions on the tty.
 Use `adduser <user_id> dialout`.
 You need to logout and log back in for that change to be effective.
-You can verify your permissions using `id`.
+You can verify your user Id using the `id` command.
  + Example:

    ```sh